oneapi-src/oneAPI-samples/Tools/ApplicationDebugger/guided_matrix_mult_Exceptions/README.md

 ## Set Environment Variables

 When working with the command-line interface (CLI), set up your oneAPI environment by sourcing the `setvars` script every time you open a new terminal window.
-This practice ensures that your compiler, libraries and tools are ready for development.
+This practice ensures that your compiler, libraries, and tools are ready for development.

 ## Build and Run the `Guided Matrix Multiplication Exception` Programs